NHM-London-Bioinformatics/genomeskim/docs/usage.md

    --organellrefs psilocybe_refs.gb \
    --mitos_geneticcode 4 \
    --mitos_refdbid refseq63f \
-   --blastdbpath blast/hymenogastraceae_db/ \
+   --blastdbpath blast/hymenogastraceae_db/
-   --taxdumppath blast/taxdump/
 ```
-The user has skipped annotation as chloroplast annotation is not currently available, and supplied paths to a local copy of NCBI nt and taxdump.
+The user has skipped annotation as chloroplast annotation is not currently available, and supplied the path to a local copy of NCBI nt.
 This will launch the pipeline with the `conda` configuration profile.
 See below for more information about profiles.

 Note that the pipeline will create the following files in your working directory: